bcgov/pipeline-bot/README.md

 * output formatting to Mattermost

 ## Automated Workflow Steps from DEV-to-PROD
-1. Github Action - On push to DEV branch - send Hubot payload with env param
+1. Github Action - On closed PR to DEV branch - send Hubot payload with env param
 2. Hubot - receive github payload - verify pipeline has been defined
 3. Hubot - build deploy watch - start OCP build and watch then start deploy and watch for DEV
 4. Hubot - start test - start tests as OCP template job